MatthewRalston/MatthewRalston.github.io/_posts/2024-10-10-state-of-the-cpu-market-servers-and-workstations.md

  scientific compute, simulation, video and illustration editing, animation, etc. the quality of the server part may be categorized into roughly clock-speed (3.35Ghz; most parts are between 2-4 Ghz for ca. 2019 - 2024) instruction sets (x86_64 vs ARM), L3 cache, PCIe lanes (128?), and additional features.

  My recommendation, as stated, is the Milan Epyc 7--- series models.
 8-64 core solutions. it's like 128Mb L3 cache.
+Obvious winner.

+ Yeah Intel parts are there, but the area of compute that interests me is distinctively memory heavy and resource constrained: high-performance compute.
+And there's a lot of buzz and hype and micro-rationalizations about AMD hype.

+ It's not hype.
+I have a friend that uses Threadripper exclusively and the part burns.
+If you're doing data-science or statistics, or other mathematics workflows, then the AMD part market is dominant in this generation, marginally, over Intel products.

+ I'm over it.

  It's the obvious choice for most hardcore computing workloads and burst potential.
+Yeah so the guy in the hackneyed blog up the way says well, Matt's being elitist and Intel is trying new things, and their market dominance for years put the best know-how

  Specifically, the multithreading would be terrific with the appropriate backplane.
 ## The obvious is x86_64